top of page

 Dec 15, 2025

-John - Bringer of Peace: The 2nd Sunday of Advent
+John - Bringer of Peace

 Peace, when sought for its own sake, is elusive; but, when we seek to be peacemakers for others, it comes back a hundredfold.
 “It is in giving that we receive.”
 The best way to discover peace for ourselves is to seek to create peace in our family and in our workplace, and among the poor, struggling, and oppressed.
 John the Baptist challenges us to prepare for the arrival of Christ by bearing fruit worthy of repentance, and so we end where we began.
 What are we will to do for